 Get the mechanics down and you'll know how to count up to 99 in Japanese in no time.
 Of course, as should be common knowledge by now, many things in Japan cost more than 99 yen.
 The question is, how much more?(short answer: a whole lot, and you'll some of see those numbers in detail next post)

 Now that the seed has been planted for some of the how, let's get into a bit of the why behind these numbers.
 In Japanese, 4, 7 and 9 have specific readings unique to them-4's being し, 7's being しち and 9's being く-and the reason you don't see those readings too often is tied to the culture that powers their language.
-With these numbers, it's much akin to why the number 13 in English has rather dark associations, in that one of し's homonyms(word that sounds like another word)is the word for death(死), one of しち's is the word for a good place to die/the brink of death(死地) and one of く's is one of the words for suffering and pain(苦).Consequently, when you put 4 and 9 together, it tends to mean something like "Die in agony" Keep this in mind when reciting numbers and giving out multiples of things to your Japanese friends(and when they're given to you.).
+With these numbers, it's much akin to why the number 13 in English has rather dark associations, in that one of し's homonyms(word that sounds like another word)is the word for death(死), one of しち's being the word for a good place to die/the brink of death(死地) and one of く's, the words for suffering and pain(苦).Consequently, when you put 4 and 9 together, it tends to mean something like "Die in agony" Keep this in mind when reciting numbers and giving out multiples of things to your Japanese friends(and when they're given to you.).

 This isn't to say it's all bad stuff, though.

-In contrast, 893, when read as や-く-ざ, is the losing conbination in a Japanese card game played way back when-called おいちょかぶ, if you're curious-and is where the Yakuza(collective name for Mafia-style gangs in and from Japan) draw their name from.
+In contrast, 893, when read as や-く-ざ, is the losing combination in a Japanese card game played way back when-called おいちょかぶ, if you're curious-and is where the Yakuza(collective name for Mafia-style gangs in and from Japan) draw their name from.
 When this number combo is assigned to your name, nothing good is normally associated with it, as it implies all the gambling and violence that's made the Yakuza name so infamous among ordinary folk and hooks it right onto you.
 It can be read this way because of the aforementioned different readings their numbers can have, the basic ones being those invented in Japan, those emulating the way it's read in China-which you're seeing here-and any from other foreign languages, most commonly English(all of which will be examined in greater detail as time marches on).